I get asked lots of questions -- many of them repeatedly. So here's a list of FAQs and my answers to them.

 A: There's a lot of moving parts to this answer so I'll try to keep this brief.
 Your internet speed is mainly affected by two things: 1) The maximum speed that your provider can give you, and 2) Your wi-fi setup inside your home or business.
 The specs of your computer also matter.

 If your max provider speed is too slow then you may be stuck.
 Call your provider (CenturyLink, AT&T, Mediacom, Comcast, etc.) to ask if they have a faster option.
 If all you can get is slow DSL then there's not much I can do.
 But if your provider speed is already reasonably high (50 mbps or more) but things are still really slow, then your wi-fi may be the issue.
 That I can work with.

 Wi-fi radio waves are weakened by distance, furniture, appliances, floors (if multi-story), and radio interference.
 The good news is that can be fixed!
 As long as your provider speed is decent then it's quite possible to bring more of that speed to the far corners of your home.
 TV sets and gaming consoles are the biggest data hogs.
 If they are connected via wi-fi and aren't right next to the wi-fi transmitter then you may suffer from buffering (TV screen freezing-up with a spinning wheel) and dropouts.

 Solutions to wi-fi problems include installing a mesh network.
 My favorite is the EERO brand.
 A typical home might need three of these devices.
-They are all white, about 4x4 inches square and one inch tall, and have no visible antennas -- fits into any decor and are completely inoffensive to look at.
+They are all white, about 4x4 inches square, about two inches tall, and have no visible antennas -- fits into any decor and are completely inoffensive to look at.

 Q: What's the difference between DSL, Cable, and Fiber internet?